-Over the past 5 years, Somerset Preparatory Academy Charter School at North Lauderdale, has followed the state of Florida and School Board of Broward County's initiatives and implementation of curriculum and instruction.
-During this time, the curriculum has been consistent upon utilizing the Language Arts Florida Standards (LAFS) for reading, Mathematical Florida Standards (MAFS) for math, with Science and Social Studies still following the Next Generation Sunshine State Standards (NGSSS).
-Somerset Preparatory Academy Charter School at North Lauderdale (SPNL), uses the state approved Reading plan for K-12 adopted by Broward County Public Schools.
+Over the past 5 years, Somerset Preparatory Academy Charter High School at North Lauderdale, has followed the state of Florida initiatives and School Board of Broward County's Comprehensive Reading Plan.
+During this time, the curriculum has been consistent, utilizing the Language Arts Florida Standards (LAFS) for reading, Mathematical Florida Standards (MAFS) for math, with Science and Social Studies still following the Next Generation Sunshine State Standards (NGSSS).
+Somerset Preparatory Academy at North Lauderdale (SPNL), uses the state approved Reading plan for K-12 adopted by Broward County Public Schools.